 Get equipped for the rest of your career with a core set of strategic principles and tools that can be applied in any situation, plus latest global thinking.
-A “must do” for planners and any strategists at the beginning of their career.
-Endorsed by the APG.
+A must do for planners and any strategists at the beginning of their career.
+Endorsed by the Account Planning Group (APG).

 Meet your Lecturers

 What to expect

 A learning program that provokes and challenges your thinking.